LarsN-hub/PyDoug/README.md

 General Info
 ------------

 When you launch PyDoug, you will see the napari gui with a list of widget tabs on the right side.
 The widgets area can be un-docked and moved around for your convenience.
 However, DO NOT close the widgets tab or you will need to restart the program to get them back.
+Also, DO NOT close Windows PowerShell or PyDoug will force close as well.
 Aside from the widgets area, everything works according to napari's website: https://napari.org/stable/tutorials/fundamentals/quick_start.html.
 I recommend familiarizing yourself with how napari works for ease of use with PyDoug.
 Here are some general instructions:

 - Any single image file (other than .h5-type formats) can simply be dragged and dropped into the napari window to open.
 - You can move the image around by clicking and dragging with the mouse.